sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-03_instructions.md

 ### Task 1: Create an Azure Storage Account

-1. In the [Azure portal] (https://portal.azure.com), select the **Storage Accounts** blade.
+1. In the [Azure portal](https://portal.azure.com), select the **Storage Accounts** blade.
 2. Select **Add**.
 3. In the Create storage account window complete the following information:

-    a.
-Resource Group: Select **Existing**
+    1. Resource Group: Select **Existing**
-    b. select the **DP-050-Training** resource group you created in the previous exercise
+    1. select the **DP-050-Training** resource group you created in the previous exercise
-    c.
-Storage account name: **dp050storagexxxx** (where xxxx) is a random number of characters
+    1. Storage account name: **dp050storagexxxx** (where xxxx) is a random number of characters
-    d.
-Location: select the location closest to where you created the virtual machine in the previous exercise.
+    1. Location: select the location closest to where you created the virtual machine in the previous exercise.
-    e.
-Leave other default settings as is.
+    1. Leave other default settings as is.

-4. Skip the Advanced and Tags section by clicking on **Review + create**
+1. Skip the Advanced and Tags section by clicking on **Review + create**
-5. Select **Create**
+1. Select **Create**

     **Note:**  this deployment could take a few minutes